How to prepare for exams

-It is important to understand the structure of the exam.
+It’s also important to understand the length and the structure of the exam.
 How many questions will there be?
 Will they require short answers, long essay style answers or are they multi-choice questions?
-It is also important to know whether all questions are compulsory or whether students will be allowed to choose to answer a certain number of questions.
+It’s also important to know whether all questions are compulsory or whether students will be allowed to choose to answer a certain number of questions.
 Again, care needs to be taken here.
-If, for example, the requirement is to answer four out of eight questions, just revising four topics could be risky.
-It is possible that a question will be asked on a topic that has been revised, but that the student feels unable to answer it.
-It is also possible that one question draws on learning from more than one topic area.
+If, for example, the requirement is to answer four out of eight questions, revising just four topics could be risky.
+Not all topics may have questions and it’s possible that the question on a topic you’ve revised is wording in a way that you feel unable to answer.
+It’s also possible that one question will draw on learning from more than one topic area.

 Login or register for a free account to continue reading this factsheet and to learn about:

 - On the day of the exam